lemlac/pylem/README.md

         self.balance += amount
         return f"${amount} deposited.
 New balance: ${self.balance}"

-my_account = BankAccount("Alex", 100)
+acc = BankAccount("Alex", 100)
-print(my_account.deposit(50))
+print(acc.deposit(50))
 ```

+## Documentation

+- **[Full Language Reference](docs/reference.md)** — Complete syntax, semantics, and examples.
+- The reference highlights notable differences from Python.

-## Installation / Building (Coming Soon)
+## Installation / Building

 Currently a work-in-progress.
-Check back for build instructions, or see the `docs/` folder for the language reference.
+See the `docs/` folder and repository issues for the latest status and build instructions.

-## Documentation

-- **[Full Language Reference](docs/reference.md)** — Detailed syntax, semantics, and examples.
-- Notable differences from Python are highlighted throughout the reference.

-## Motivation & Philosophy
+## Philosophy

-Pylem is designed for Python developers who want to write performance-critical code without leaving their comfort zone.
-It draws inspiration from:

-- Python (ergonomics)
-- C / Rust (control, performance, types)
-- Mojo and similar projects (solving the two-language problem)

-We prioritize **familiarity first**, then add strictness and performance knobs where they matter.
+Pylem prioritizes **familiarity for Python developers** while adding the tools needed for systems-level performance.
+It draws inspiration from Python (ergonomics), Rust/C (control & safety), and projects like Mojo (unifying high-level and low-level code).

 ## Roadmap

-- [ ] Working interpreter
+- [ ] Working interpreter for core features
-- [ ] Core standard library (fast arrays, numerics, etc.)
+- [ ] Rich standard library (fast collections, numerics, etc.)
+- [ ] Generics implementation and traits
 - [ ] Compiler backend (LLVM or similar)
-- [ ] Generics & traits
+- [ ] Python & C FFI / interop
-- [ ] Tooling (formatter, LSP, package manager)
+- [ ] Tooling: formatter, LSP, package manager
-- [ ] Python/C interop

 ## Contributing

-Contributions are welcome!
-This is an early-stage project.
-Feel free to open issues, PRs, or discuss design ideas.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details (create this if needed).
+Early-stage contributions are very welcome — whether it's code, documentation, examples, or design discussion.

+See [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue.

 ## License

-[Choose your license, e.g., MIT, Apache 2.0, etc.]
+[MIT / Apache 2.0 / etc. — choose one]

 ---

-**Made with cosmic ambition.**
-Questions?
-Ideas?
-Drop them in the issues!
+**From the primordial substance of code.**
+Questions, ideas, or feedback?
+Feel free to open an issue!